jihok/15237-project-1/README.md

 15237-project-1
 ===============
 added: platforms. these are simply hardcoded for now.
-Constructor takes x,y coordinates for upper left corner, and width. height is same for all, se tat 4
+Constructor takes x,y coordinates for upper left corner, and width. height is same for all, set at 4

 added: player. just a black box, no graphics